darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 - Use different terminology
 - Use something in a different place (desk, mobile)

-Formal : research at the start of the project
+Formal : research at the start of the

 Informal: Get to know your users

 .. image:: images/Photo 24-08-2016.jpg

 Interviews
 ----------
-Note that people can tell you what think they think, which can be different to what they do.
+- Note that people can tell you what think they think, which can be different to what they do.
-Interviewing people allows you go on tangents and queries to probe and get more in depth information.
+- Interviewing people allows you go on tangents and queries to probe and get more in depth information.
 You are also getting language, concepts and words.
-It is important to record interviews (with permission) to capture the language.
+- It is important to record interviews (with permission) to capture the language.
   If you are only taking notes, you are only capturing information in your own language.

 Focus groups
 ------------